sgerov/gerovlabs/_posts/2024-09-29-fastai-finetuning-a-classifier.md

 Training and cleaning the dataset is well covered in [the second chapter](https://course.fast.ai/Lessons/lesson2.html) of the fast.ai course although I'll share some issues encountered on the way:

-{% include figure.liquid loading="eager" path="assets/img/after-cleaning.png" class="img-fluid rounded float-right mx-2 w-50"%}
+{% include figure.liquid loading="eager" path="assets/img/after-cleaning.png" class="img-fluid rounded float-right mx-2 w-50" zoomable=true %}

 - `Duplicate images`: I realised quite a few of the images I was downloading were duplicates
 - `Using a non-structured dataset`: searching the web for images implies a huge bias on what kind of results you would get and how accurate it is.
 I had to adjust my queries multiple times until I liked enough the shape of the data.